ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     `EdmUploadAgent.exe /Authorize`

+The next step is to use the EDM Upload Agent to index the sensitive data, and upload the indexed data.

 ### Index and upload the sensitive data

 1. Save your sensitive data file (recall our example is SampleDataStore.csv) to the local drive on the machine.

-    For example, we saved our example SampleDataStore.csv file to `C:\Edm\Data`.
+    For example, we saved our example *SampleDataStore.csv* file to `C:\Edm\Data`.

 2. To index the sensitive data, run the following command in Windows Command Prompt: